shawngerrard/pulumi-litrepublic-www/README.md

     - The Raspberry Pi OS is the recommended general purpose OS built specifically for use with Raspberry Pi hardware specifications and based upon the Debain Linux distribution.
 However, we will use the *"Other general-purpose OS"* option to select a 64-bit Ubuntu Desktop (currently 21.10).
 Please note that you should use a less resource-heavy OS as Desktop distributions may have performance issues related to processing complex graphical environments.

+    > **Note:** If using the latest version of **_Ubuntu 21.10_**, vxlan modules were removed from this distribution into a seperate package *(linux-modules-extra-raspi)*.
+You'll need this package to ensure flannel can set up your internal cluster mesh network correctly.
+To install this package, use the command: ```sudo apt-get install linux-modules-extra-raspi``` before continuing with the rest of the instructions.

     > **Note:** I recommend [downloading the image](https://ubuntu.com/download/raspberry-pi) first and using the *"Use custom"* option in the RPI Imager to select the downloaded image.
 This will significantly increase performance during image writing.
 3. When the image has been written to the SD card, put it into the SD reader on the RPI and power it up!